-1 is indicated on a [driver's license] that this State has issued to the individual and which has not 2 expired; and 3 (4) (5) in other cases: 4 (A) if the debtor has a name, only if it provides the individual or 5 organizational name of the debtor; and 6 (B) if the debtor does not have a name, only if it provides the names of the 7 partners, members, associates, or other persons comprising the debtor, in a manner that each 8 name provided would be sufficient if the person named were the debtor.
-9 [End of Alternatives] 10 (b) [Additional debtor-related information.]
-A financing statement that provides the 11 name of the debtor in accordance with subsection (a) is not rendered ineffective by the absence 12 of: 13 (1) a trade name or other name of the debtor; or 14 (2) unless required under subsection (a)(4)(B), names of partners, members, 15 associates, or other persons comprising the debtor.
-16 (c) [Debtor's trade name insufficient.]
-A financing statement that provides only the 17 debtor's trade name does not sufficiently provide the name of the debtor.
-18 (d) [Representative capacity.]
-Failure to indicate the representative capacity of a 19 secured party or representative of a secured party does not affect the sufficiency of a financing 20 statement.
-21 (e) [Multiple debtors and secured parties.]
-A financing statement may provide the 22 name of more than one debtor and the name of more than one secured party.
-23 (f) [Name of decedent.]
-The name of the decedent indicated on the order appointing the 24 personal representative of the decedent issued by the court having jurisdiction over the collateral
+- (4) if the debtor is an individual, only if: - (A) it provides the individual name of the debtor; - (B) it provides the surname and first personal name of the debtor; or - (C) subject to subsection (g), it provides the name of the individual which is indicated on a [driver's license] that this State has issued to the individual and which has not expired; and - (4) (5) in other cases: - (A) if the debtor has a name, only if it provides the individual or organizational name of the debtor; and - (B) if the debtor does not have a name, only if it provides the names of the partners, members, associates, or other persons comprising the debtor, in a manner that each name provided would be sufficient if the person named were the debtor.

+- (b) [Additional debtor-related information.]
+A financing statement that provides the name of the debtor in accordance with subsection (a) is not rendered ineffective by the absence of: - (1) a trade name or other name of the debtor; or

+- (2) unless required under subsection (a)(4)(B), names of partners, members, associates, or other persons comprising the debtor. - (c) [Debtor's trade name insufficient.]
+A financing statement that provides only the debtor's trade name does not sufficiently provide the name of the debtor. - (d) [Representative capacity.]
+Failure to indicate the representative capacity of a secured party or representative of a secured party does not affect the sufficiency of a financing statement. - (e) [Multiple debtors and secured parties.]
+A financing statement may provide the name of more than one debtor and the name of more than one secured party. - (f) [Name of decedent.]
+The name of the decedent indicated on the order appointing the personal representative of the decedent issued by the court having jurisdiction over the collateral is sufficient as the "name of the decedent" under subsection (a)(2).